open-edge-insights/eii-core/docker_setup/README.md

             **Note**:
             Developers can make use of the below script:
             ```sh
-            sudo ./compose_startup.sh | tee compose_startup.txt
+            sudo make build run | tee compose_startup.txt
             ```
             This will not make a systemd service and just build and start IEI.
             Verify all IEI containers coming up and working by following the `Post Installation Verification` steps.

-        4. This is an `optional` step where in IEI user wants to build and run IEI images as a redistributable .tar image.
-This is very helpful when one wants to deploy docker images directly instead of building in every system.
-This step doesn't need a provisioning step to be executed because internally it provisions the system first then setup the IEI.
+        4. This is an `optional` step where in IEI user wants to build and run IEI images using a DOCKER REGISTRY.
+This is very helpful when one wants to pull and deploy docker images directly from a docker registry instead of building in every system.

-            Creating The IEI tar Ball (Make sure, the user present in ...docker_setup/deploy/ directory)
+            To install IEI in factory from a DOCKER REGISTRY, please use below option. * This step still needs a provisioning step to be executed locally first.

             ```sh
-            sudo ./setup_iei.py -c | tee create_iei_targz.txt
+            sudo make install-registry DOCKER_REGISTRY=<IP ADDRESS or URL>
             ```

            > **Note**:
-            > 1. This step will create an file named iei.tar.gz in deploy  directory.
-Now user need to copy this tar ball to the destination node's preferable directory.
-Following which user need to execute the below mentioned command for deploying IEI in the target machine.

-            Installing the IEI tar Ball ( make sure an untampered iei.tar.gz file present in the current working directory)
+            > 1. To build localy and push the images to registry, please use below option

             ```sh
-            tar xzf iei.tar.gz
-            sudo ./setup_iei.py -i -p <PATH OF CERTIFICATES DIR>
+            sudo make build push DOCKER_REGISTRY==<IP ADDRESS or URL>
+            ```
+            > 2. Developers can make use of the below script to run locally from a Docker registry:
+            ```sh
+            sudo make pull run  DOCKER_REGISTRY==<IP ADDRESS or URL> | tee compose_startup.txt
             ```

     > **Note**:
     > 1. Please note: `cp -f resolv.conf /etc/resolv.conf` line in `compose_startup.sh` needs to be commented in non-proxy environment before
     > starting it off.